Hideyoshi1/Tampermonkey-Mangahere-and-Batoto-view/README.md

 Current bugs:

-  can't see the number of the latest chapter 100% of the time
+  -can't see the number of the latest chapter 100% of the time

-  sometimes the name is so long that it blocks the time of the upload
+  -sometimes the name is so long that it blocks the time of the upload

 Date of next update:

-  probably never
+  -probably never